Connected Mode

 Prerequisites and supported languages

-Having a SonarQube 8.9+ project or a SonarCloud project is required to run SonarLint for Visual Studio in Connected Mode.
+Having a SonarQube project (in an Active version) or a SonarCloud project is required to run SonarLint for Visual Studio in Connected Mode.
 The following languages and Visual Studio project types are supported:

 When running SonarLint in Connected Mode with SonarQube, Security Hotspots found in JS and CFamily files will be reported.
 See the security hotspot page for more details.